to RPK Vysotsk LUKOIL 2

 Participation in the onsite visit is charged separately

-The key facility objective consists in oil export transits.
+The key facility objective involves oil export transit.
 The main asset is a maritime oil terminal in Vysotsk.

-The distribution transshipment facility Vysotsk LUKOIL 2 commissioned in 2004 is located in the Leningrad region, the Vyborg Bay.
+The distribution transhipment facility Vysotsk LUKOIL 2, commissioned in 2004, is located in the Leningrad region, in Vyborg Bay.

-The terminal serves for petroleum reception from pipe, rail or sea transport and its transshipment to 80k-t tankers for further exports.
-The facility’s throughput capacity exceeds 12 mtpa from railroad and 3 mtpa from Primorsk-Vysotsk pipeline commissioned in the late 2015.
+The terminal serves petroleum reception by pipe, rail, or sea transport and its transhipment to 80k-t tankers for further export.
+The facility’s throughput capacity exceeds 12 mtpa by rail, and 3 mtpa from the Primorsk-Vysotsk pipeline commissioned in late 2015.

 Construction of the facility’s offshore component involved the creation of an artificial water zone, a 40-mile navigational route, three gantries, and a 100m dam.